KronanFTW/Kron4n-CoH-Mod-Downloads/Kron4n_CoH_All_In_One_Launcher_Full_Patch_Notes_v1.2_to_v1.4.6.md

 Patch notes for the Windows **Kron4n CoH All-In-One Launcher** from **v1.2** up to **v1.4.6**.

-> Note: The older v1.2-v1.4.2 notes are written as a clean human-readable history based on the known launcher feature path.
+> Note: The older v1.2-v1.4.2 notes are written with history based on the known launcher feature path.
 The verified patch reports currently available cover v1.4.4, v1.4.5, v1.4.6, and the v1.4.6 hotfix.

 ---